-All associates and joint ventures are incorporated in the Philippines except for Bodegas Williams Humbert SA which is incorporated in Spain.
+All associates and joint ventures are incorporated in the Philippines except for Bodegas.

 Investments in Associates

 SRS

 In 2013, the Group through Entenso acquired 49.34% equity interest in SRS, a local entity that operates the chain of "San Roque Supermarket" stores and "San Roque Pharmacy" stores in Metro Manila and nearby areas.
 Its principal address is located at 68 Dumalay St., Quirino Highway, Novaliches, Quezon City, 1117.